carolineartz/JoyceStay/README.md

 ## User Profile Section

 - Edit user profile picture, email, password and username.
-- Create listings, upload photos (stored in AWS), and update or delete a user's listings
+- Create listings, upload photos, and update or delete a user's listings
 - See list of user's reviews, bookings made for other listings, bookings that have been made for user's listings, and interface to approve or deny bookings

 ## Search